mccmmj/streamlit-workout-app/README.md

    "What is the best core workout routine for me?"

 # Miscellany
 Add support for user management.
-Add Screens for exercises and data entry
+Add Screens for exercises and data entry.
 Add more agents to support exercise tracking, analysis and charts.
 Replace streamlit with React-native or other mobile app framework.